 Offsetting is currently the only way to take responsibility for what remains after taking efficiency measures, and is endorsed by the UN as an effective means to tackle climate change.
 For further information about taking steps to effectively tackle climate change visit ClimateCare’s website.

 “If we want businesses to remain relevant and profitable in a carbon-constrained world, we must choose to act now … Offsetting, along with reporting emissions, increasing efficiency and reducing emissions whenever possible, is a clear signal that a business is committed to a climate safe future for all.”
-Christiana Figueres, Executive Secretary UNFCCC
+Christiana Figueres, Former Executive Secretary UNFCCC